skule/skule.ca/finances/SEF.md

 - Laboratory equipment for extracurricular use;
 - Engineering Society activities and operations.

+Among the projects the Skule Endowment Fund has financed, some examples are:
+- the inaugural Iron Pin ceremony and Skule 150;
+- the Pit renovation, Myhal Arena, and refurbishing discipline club common rooms;
+- 3D printers, machining tools, and laboratory equipment for the DTA and other design teams.
-A compiled list of some past projects financed by the SEF is available [here](https://drive.google.com/drive/u/2/folders/1d_L69qd6ONqqOa3IboxEnPpZVMcuQzif).
+A compiled list of some past projects financed by the SEF is available [here](https://drive.google.com/drive/folders/1d_L69qd6ONqqOa3IboxEnPpZVMcuQzif).

 ## Application Process